 Dead Cross Tour Dates

-In preparation for the tour the band is writing new songs to fill the set out to around 45 mintues.
+In preparation for the tour, the band is writing new songs to fill the set out to around 45 minutes.
 Lombardo jokingly stated it would take about 5 songs to fill the required 10 minutes.

 West Coast Tour Dates

 - August 10 Santa Ana, CA The Observatory